 8.1.
 Individuals who are self-isolating, either because they have Covid-19 symptoms or a member of their household has Covid-19 symptoms, should work from home if they are well enough to do so or take sick leave.
 Usual sick pay entitlements will apply.

-8.2.
-The University is not able to offer tests to determine if you currently have, or have previously had, Covid-19.
+8.2 The University is not able to offer tests if you currently have symptoms of Covid-19 or to determine if you have previously had Covid-19.
 If you or somebody you live with is showing symptoms of Covid-19 you should contact NHS Direct.
 More information is available on the NHS website here.

 9. Caring Responsibilities

 9.1.
 We recognise that some St George’s, University of London employees have caring responsibilities covering many different situations.
-You should discuss these with your manager, in confidence, if you think they may impact your ability to return to working onsite.
+You should discuss these with your manager, in confidence, if you think they may impact your ability to work effectively.

 10. Employees travelling by Public Transport

-10.1.
-We recognise that individuals may have concerns about using public transport in order to return to onsite working.
-While we will offer as much support as we can, our expectation is that those employees who are well enough to do so will return to work onsite when permitted or required for service delivery, subject to changes in working patterns as described above.
+10.1 We recognise that individuals may have concerns about using public transport in order to return to onsite working.
+While we will offer as much support as we can, our expectation is that those employees who are well enough to do so will work onsite when required for service delivery, subject to changes in working patterns as described above.